 Bercy Village Lights and Decorations

-The outdoor shopping "village" near Paris's National Library District in the south of the city will be festively lit and decorated for the holidays from November 17th, 2016, and displays will remain until January 2nd, 2017.
-Find out more in our complete guide to the Gare de Lyon and Bercy neighborhood.
+The outdoor shopping "village" near Paris's National Library District in the south of the city will be festively lit and decorated for the holidays from November 16th, 2017, and displays will remain until early January 2018.

 Christmas Decor at Notre Dame Cathedral